 Śrīla Raghunātha Dāsa Gosvāmī

-[February 14, 2024 is the appearance day of Śrīla Raghunātha dāsa Gosvāmī in Vṛndāvana, India.
+[October 14, 2024 is the disappearance day of Śrīla Raghunātha dāsa Gosvāmī in Vṛndāvana, India.
 In honour of his tithi, we are posting an excerpt from a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on June 11, 2014 about the glorious Ciḍā-dadhi-mahotsava hosted by Śrīla Raghunātha dāsa Gosvāmī to serve Nityānanda Prabhu and His associates.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 MEETING ŚRĪ CAITANYA MAHĀPRABHU AT ŚĀNTIPURA